-Yellow fever-hit Darfur gets help from US NavyNovember 23rd, 2012 in Diseases, Conditions, Syndromes
+Yellow fever-hit Darfur gets help from US NavyNovember 23, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 US Navy medical experts have arrived in Sudan to help analyse samples of suspected yellow fever, which has killed 127 people in the Darfur region since early September, health officials said on Friday.

 The arrival of Cairo-based US Naval Medical Research Unit 3 (NAMRU-3) comes as a vaccination campaign against the rare outbreak intensifies.